What is the F.INV.RT Function?

 The F.INV.RT function uses the following arguments:

-- Probability (required argument) – It is the probability at which we evaluate the inverse Cumulative F Distribution.
+- Probability (required argument) – This is the probability at which we evaluate the inverse Cumulative F Distribution.
 The value is between 0 and 1.

-- Deg_freedom1 (required argument) – It is an integer specifying the numerator degrees of freedom.
+- Deg_freedom1 (required argument) – This is an integer specifying the numerator degrees of freedom.

-- Deg_freedom2 (required argument) – It is an integer specifying the denominator degrees of freedom.
+- Deg_freedom2 (required argument) – This is an integer specifying the denominator degrees of freedom.

 If p = F.DIST.RT(x,…), then F.INV.RT(p,…) = x.
 Here, we need to remember that the Excel F.INV function is the inverse of the cumulative form of the Excel F.DIST function.